ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

     ### Edit the file "SendSMSQuickStart.java".

-    Be sure to edit the variables in ALL CAPS with your app and user credentials.
-Be sure to also set the recipient's phone number.
+    Be sure to have all the enviornment variables set in your OS as shown in ALL CAPS for your app, user credentials and recipeint phone number.

     ```java
     {!> code-samples/java-samples/src/main/java/com/ringcentral/SendSMSQuickStart.java !}